 Customer journey mapping (CJM), also known as user experience mapping, is an effective method for figuring out what drives your customers.
 That happens through knowing their requirements, hesitations, and concerns.
 Although the majority of businesses are generally competent at acquiring data about their clients, data by itself is unable to convey the difficulties and experiences the client has had.
 That may be accomplished through narrative, and the user experience map is one of the best in the corporate world.
 UX mapping is a vital part of the user experience design process.
 It involves creating a visual representation of the user’s journey.
-This happens through a website or app and identifying pain points and areas for improvement.
+This happens through a website or app that identifies pain points and areas for improvement.
 In this guide, we’ll take you through the complete process of UX mapping, from research to implementation, to help you create a user-friendly digital product.

 What Is UX Mapping?